connectedcars/docs/push-v2.md

 ```
 ### car_odometer_km

-The odometer from the vehicle in kilometers, from can or gps
+The odometer from the vehicle in kilometers, from CAN or gps

 |   Name   |   Type   |  Unit/Format        | Example                  |                   Description                   |
 |:--------:|:--------:|:-------------------:|--------------------------|-------------------------------------------------|